Liamq12/Misty-Skills/README.md

 # Misty-Skills
 A collection of skills I've created/modified.
+Big thanks to the examples maintained by misty, of which many of these are derivatives of. https://github.com/MistyCommunity/JavaScript-SDK
 # Attendance
 An attendance tracker for SSA.
 To be used to make it simpler for Instructors to register attendance at the start of class.
 # TV-Assassin